oriordac/History-Seminar-Website/seminar_paper_markdown.md.md

 The seventy-fifth anniversary of the *Hermannsdenkmal* occurred in 1950, and the event provides a case-study in shifting attitudes towards the figure of Arminius soon after the war.
 Tourist numbers nosedived in comparison to the heights achieved during the Third Reich; however, 200,000 attendees were still impressive given the conditions of Germany at the time.
-It should be noted that President Theodor Huess of the Federal Republic of Germany (FDR) was not among the visitors.[^72] The celebration was a somber one, and the ceremony ended with the installation of a plaque nearby the monument.
+It should be noted that President Theodor Huess of the Federal Republic of Germany (FDR) was not among the visitors.[^72] The celebration was a somber one, and the ceremony ended with the installation of a plaque near the monument.
 The inscription reads:

 >“German women and men unanimously profess on the occasion of the 75th anniversary of the *Hermannsdenkmal* to the unification of the people through peace.”[^73]